Bribery of senior Wehrmacht officers

 From 1933 to the end of the Second World War, high-ranking officers of the Armed Forces of Nazi Germany accepted vast bribes in the form of cash, estates, and tax exemptions in exchange for their loyalty to Nazism.
-Unlike bribery at lower ranks in the Wehrmacht, which was also widespread, these payments were regularized, technically legal and made with the full knowledge and consent of the leading Nazi figures.
+Unlike bribery at lower ranks in the Wehrmacht, which was also widespread, these payments were regularised, technically legal, and made with the full knowledge and consent of the leading Nazi figures.

 Background

 Historically, German and other European rulers commonly awarded titles, estates, and monetary rewards to diplomats and high-ranking officers.
 This was generally done to form a bond between the ruler and important subjects.
-The historical practice, however, differed from the one applied by Hitler.
+The historical practice, however, differed from the one applied by Adolf Hitler.
 While in the Kingdom of Prussia, awards had usually been given publicly after successful campaigns or wars, Hitler dispensed the rewards to his elites in secret during the war.

-Diego Gambetta argues that Hitler's practice can be considered selective incentives rather than bribery, since bribery must involve three agents (the truster, the fiduciary and the corrupter) rather than two.
+Diego Gambetta argues that Hitler's practice can be considered selective incentives rather than bribery, since bribery must involve three agents (the truster, the fiduciary, and the corrupter) rather than two.
 In this case, Hitler's generals (the fiduciary) were paid to do what they were supposed to do for him (the truster, and not the corrupter) in any case.
-However, by accepting the gifts, the generals sacrificed the independence and the political clout they had already been losing as the result of the systematic consolidation of Hitler's role as the sole "genius strategist", and would remain chained to Hitler's decisions even when their soldiers and the common people suffered during the last phase of the war.
+However, by accepting the gifts, the generals sacrificed the independence and the political influence they had already been losing as the result of the systematic consolidation of Hitler's role as the sole "genius strategist", and would remain chained to Hitler's decisions even when their soldiers and the common people suffered during the last phase of the war.
 Thus, historians consider the practice, although "not technically illegal" (since the gifts were granted by Hitler himself), "smacking of corruption" and "having an aura of deliberate corruption from above."

-Some historians compare the practice with that used by Napoleon, his military class and his officials.
+Some historians compare the practice with that used by Napoleon, his military class, and his officials.